tRidha/Mask_RCNN/README.md

 We are attempting to create a system that given a 2D image, will estimate 6-DoF pose information for the cars in the image.
 This project is forked from an implementation of Mask-RCNN as our system will first pass the image through the CNN to extract features that we will then pass into our own model to regress the pose information.

 Currently, we are only using bounding box information, but will improve by using mask information and other intermediary layer activations inside Mask-RCNN.
-Our work for the milestone can be seen in MilestoneDemo.py.
+Our work for the milestone can be seen in the Milestone Demo notebook, which is linked in the proposal.